Allocation of cases between magistrates' court and Crown Court - Defendant's right to elect trial venue

 The Allocation Procedure for Either-Way Offences

-• If the plea is guilty, the magistrates may proceed to sentencing or commit the case to the Crown Court if their sentencing powers are insufficient.
+• If the defendant pleads guilty, the magistrates will sentence or commit for sentence to the Crown Court if their powers are insufficient.

 Defendant’s Right to Elect Trial Venue